top of page

 The adjective 'diffident' has its origins in Latin, stemming from 'diffidens,' which is the present participle of 'diffidere,' meaning 'to mistrust' or 'to lack confidence in.'
 In Latin, 'diffidens' conveyed the sense of doubting or lacking trust, often in oneself or one's abilities.
 In English, 'diffident' was adopted in the late 16th century to describe individuals who lack self-confidence, often displaying shyness, hesitancy, and a reluctance to assert themselves or express their opinions.
 The term emphasizes a sense of insecurity and self-doubt that can hinder one's willingness to engage assertively in social or professional situations.
 The etymology of 'diffident' underscores its historical connection to the concept of mistrust and self-doubt, highlighting the qualities of shyness and hesitation that characterize diffident individuals.

-Quiz: Find the meaning of the adjective diffident:
+Find the correct meaning of the adjective diffident:

 Try Again!